StevenBlack/vocab/million-dollar-words.md

 ### reify
 To make an abstract concept concrete.
 A written contract, for example, may reify the terms of an agreement that have been discussed in a meeting.
-It's pronounced REE-IFF-EYE.

 ### rejoinder